devendroid/RepeatJobInBackground/README.md

 # Repeat Job In Background
-is a demonstration of perform background task with fixed time interval, doesn't matter app is open or not task
+This is a simple demo of perform background task with fixed time interval, doesn't matter app is open or not.

-This example using below components:
+### This example using below components:

-##Foreground Service:
+## Foreground Service:
-- Do work in background (either app is open or not)
+Do work in background (either app is open or not)

 ## Handler with Runnable
-- To repeat the job inside service
+To repeat the job inside service